gyang94/fluss/website/blog/2025-07-01-tiering-service.md

 - **TieringCommitter**: Commits each sync batch by advancing offsets in both the lakehouse and the Fluss cluster.
 - **No-Op Sink**: A dummy sink that performs no action.

-In the sections that follow, we’ll dive into the TieringSource and TieringCommitter to see exactly how they orchestrate seamless data movement between real-time and historical storage.
+In the sections that follow, we’ll dive into the **TieringSource** and **TieringCommitter** to see exactly how they orchestrate seamless data movement between real-time and historical storage.

 ## TieringSource

 ![](assets/tiering_service/tiering-source.png)

 The **TieringSource** operator reads records from the Fluss tiering table and writes them into your data lake.
-Built on Flink’s Source V2 API (FLIP-27), it breaks down into two core components: the **TieringSourceEnumerator** and the **TieringSourceReader**.
-The high-level workflow is:
+Built on Flink’s Source V2 API ([FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-238:+Introduce+FLIP-27-based+Data+Generator+Source)), it breaks down into two core components: the **TieringSourceEnumerator** and the **TieringSourceReader**.
+The high-level workflow is as follows:

-1. **Enumerator** queries the CoordinatorService for current tiering table metadata.
+1. tHE **Enumerator** queries the **CoordinatorService** for current tiering table metadata.
-2. Once it receives the table information, the Enumerator generates “splits” (data partitions) and assigns them to the Reader.
+2. Once it receives the table information, the Enumerator generates `“splits”` (data partitions) and assigns them to the **Reader**.
-3. **Reader** fetches the actual data for each split.
+3. The **Reader** fetches the actual data for each split.
-4. The Reader then writes those records into the data lake.
+4. Finally the **Reader** writes those records into the data lake.

-In the following sections, we’ll explore how the TieringSourceEnumerator and TieringSourceReader work under the hood to deliver reliable, scalable ingestion from Fluss into your lakehouse.
+In the following sections, we’ll explore how the **TieringSourceEnumerator** and **TieringSourceReader** work under the hood to deliver reliable, scalable ingestion from Fluss into your lakehouse.

 ### TieringSourceEnumerator